metalcarratt/ministry/ls/Numbers/msg08.md

 this shows the extent to which the nazarite abstained from any earthly pleasure.

 > We should be careful of anything earthly that makes us happy.
 Earthly pleasure leads to lustful conduct and to a lustful intention.
 Earthly enjoyment and pleasure would defile a Nazarite.

+not shaving the head, signifies be under the Lord's authority, including all deputy authorities.